 CONSTRUCTION AND SUPPLIES

-Do I need a permit to build my rain garden or shoreline planting?
+Do I need a permit to build my rain garden?

 Some areas may require a permit for you to install native plantings or do any work along a shoreline.
-You may need to check with your county surveyor, county planning or zoning department, the department of natural resources, and/or the department of environmental management to see if any special action is required for native plantings along your shoreline.
+You may need to check with your county surveyor, county planning or zoning department, the department of natural resources, and/or the department of environmental management to see if any special action is required.
 Use this easy-to-use handbook to determine who you need to contact before beginning your project.

 How is a rain garden constructed?

 Unlike a regular perennial garden which is typically flat, a rain garden is bowl or saucer shaped garden.
 Like a conventional garden, a rain garden is a beautiful form of landscaping; however, a rain garden is also designed with deep, loose soil specifically to collect and absorb rain that would otherwise run off your property, and/or to solve wet spot problems where water already is collecting.

 In the design of a rain garden, often 6 to 12 inches of soil is removed and altered with tillage, compost, and sand to increase water infiltration.
 The type of alteration to the soil depends on the current soil type, so it is a good idea to conduct a simple test of your soil’s infiltration rate.
 View the “Build Your Own Rain Garden” brochure for more details on this easy test.

 Instead of using cultivated plants from Europe or Asia, a rain garden is planted primarily with deep-rooted, low-care, perennial plants native to your region, that have adapted over thousands of years to your local weather and environmental conditions.
 The deep roots create channels into your soil through which water may travel.
 The native plants provide habitat for local butterflies and other wildlife.
 The native plants do not need to be treated with chemical fertilizers, insecticides, or herbicides in order to thrive.

 Where should I place the rain garden?